HOW TO SCHEDULE DATA CLEANING FUNCTIONS

 Introduction to Scheduling Functions

-You can set core operations like Fuzzy Match and Extract Unique Values to run at flexible intervals, from once an hour to once a month, perfectly tailoring the automation to your workflow.
-Before scheduling, it is best to run the function manually on a small sample of your data to find the optimal parameters.
+You can set core operations like Fuzzy match by meaning or Standardise data to run at flexible intervals, from once an hour to once a month, perfectly tailoring the automation to your workflow.
+Before scheduling, it is best to run the function manually on a small sample of your data to identify the optimal parameters.

 How to Schedule a Function